aleph-fbk/aleph-fbk.github.io/_projects/iVoting_eID.md

 #referenceFBK: Silvio Ranise                  # Name of the reference in FBK (optional)
 #duration:                       # Duration of the project (optional)
 funding:                        # Funding of the project (optional)
-    - Joint Lab between Poligrafico e Zecca dello Stato Italiano (IPZS) and FBK.
+    - Joint Lab between Poligrafico e Zecca dello Stato Italiano (IPZS) and FBK
 #website:                        # Website of the project (optional)
 #cordisNo:                       # Number of the project within the CORDIS website (optional)
 partners:                       # Partners of the project (optional)